 When it comes to control, smartphones and GPS could provide the answer.
 “Since drones are controlled using phones, there’s no reason why Iron Man couldn’t be controlled by an app.”

 Ivan Vanko’s Drone Army

-Ironically, just such a revelation provides the climax for Iron Man 2, in which an army of drone Iron Men, actually weaponized versions of Stark’s Mark II armour, take on Shellhead and his buddy, War Machine – controlled by Russian with a grudge, Mickey Rourke’s Ivan Vanko.
+Ironically, just such a revelation provides the climax for Iron Man 2 (Watch Now on Disney+), in which an army of drone Iron Men, actually weaponized versions of Stark’s Mark II armour, take on Shellhead and his buddy, War Machine – controlled by Russian with a grudge, Mickey Rourke’s Ivan Vanko.

 The idea of such an army of Iron Men may be closer to reality than many people assume, suggests Kevin Curran, Professor of Cybersecurity at Ulster University and another senior IEEE member.

 The idea behind Iron Man drones extends beyond military, says Curran: “They could have roles in health care, nuclear disaster clean-ups, law enforcement, sports, bouncers, pilots, rehabilitation, construction workers, astronauts.
 They could also be useful fruit pickers.”